Denying Payments Without Reasonable Basis01

+When a situation arises that requires payout from an insurance provider, a claim must be submitted.
 Insurance companies often offer less money than a claim is worth to increase their profit margin.
 When this doesn’t cover all your damages, despite paying enough for reasonable coverage within your policy, legal action may be necessary.

 Delaying Payments Without Reasonable Basis03

-Policyholders have a right to receive payment in a timely manner.
+During payouts, policyholders have a right to receive payment in a timely manner.
 In order to deter policyholders from pursuing compensation, insurance companies will delay both the payment and the process for achieving it.
 This can impose great financial hardships upon those who need promised benefits immediately.